Madhuril-Bhaskar/AgroVision/README.md

-# 🌿 Plant Disease Recognition System
+# 🌿 AgroVision: Plant Disease Recognition System

 A deep learning-based system that detects plant leaf diseases using a trained TensorFlow model and an interactive Streamlit web app.
 This project uses image classification techniques to identify the disease from leaf images and suggests possible treatments.